PKY Media Pty Ltd, encompassing the College of Sound & Music Production (COSAMP) and Salt Studios, is part of the ReadCloud (RCL) Ltd family.

 - 160 lesson titles in 32 “Program Areas”

 - 50+ developed assessment tasks with learner and assessor tools

 - 100+ practice exercises for popular music software

 - Keywords – build your own glossary of up to 800 terms and definitions

-The TPN Student website houses all of the resource materials accessed by students for a range of our programs.
-For the TPN VET and TPN Australia programs, use of the Student website is intended to be directed and facilitated by the member school teacher, according to the relevant syllabus and program design.
+The Student Site houses all of the resource materials accessed by students for a range of our programs.
+For our Member School programs, use of the Student Site is intended to be directed and facilitated by the member school teacher, according to the relevant syllabus and program design.

 The Student website is like a big reference text for students in COSAMP programs.
 While their school’s program may only use certain lessons and components of the site, students have access to the entire resource for each full school year and are welcome to explore broader concepts under their own direction and maybe discover new passions!